I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-At the same time, more medical schools were opening so the demand for cadavers was increasing.
-This brought some enterprising gentlemen into the market who were happy to deliver corpses to doctors under cover of darkness and no questions asked.
+At the same time, more medical schools were opening, so the demand for cadavers was increasing.
+This brought some enterprising gentlemen into the market who were happy to deliver corpses to doctors under cover of darkness, no questions asked.

 The supply chain started with a freshly buried dead person who could be dug out of their resting place and taken to the back door of the surgery in a wheelbarrow.